Summer Camp FAQs

 What is your discipline policy?

 We value kindness and cooperation between our campers while they are at camp.
 Because of this, we have an outlined Camper Behavior Contract that campers and parents must read and sign for each year.
 This details what we expect of our campers while at the farm and what our discipline/strike system is.
+A full copy of Camper Code of Conduct with discipline procedures can be found here.

 What is your tax ID number?